 - Nanoscience: whether teaching or learning about the nanoworld ICE has many resources to get you started

 All of ICE's programs emphasize hands-on science, taught interactively as a means of helping students develop powers of observation and problem solving.
 ICE aims to stimulate the scientific curiosity of all teachers and students, not just those traditionally well served by our educational system.
 ICE's goals are to:

 - enable teachers to become better teachers, not merely tell them what to do

 - draw ideas from what teachers say they need

 - develop and distribute materials that are usable and affordable for the average teacher in the classroom

 - encourage incorporation of cutting-edge scientific research, such as nanoscience, into the chemistry curriculum

 More than 3700 teachers of kindergarten through college have attended workshops at ICE headquarters, the University of Wisconsin-Madison, or at other locations across the country.

-ICE serves as the Education and Outreach arm for NSEC, the University of Wisconsin–Madison Nanoscale Science and Engineering Center (NSEC), which is one of 16 centers funded through the National Nanotechnology Initiative.
-The goal of the NSEC program is to build infrastructure for nanotechnology research and education across the country.
+ICE has a many materials to enhance education about nanoscience because we served as the Education and Outreach arm for NSEC, the University of Wisconsin–Madison Nanoscale Science and Engineering Center (NSEC), which was one of 16 centers funded through the National Nanotechnology Initiative.
+The NSEC program built infrastructure for nanotechnology research and education across the country.

-The ICE programs that collaborate with NSEC include:
+The ICE programs that collaborated with NSEC include: